Updated on: 2/26/2019

 According to witnesses, the man got into the vehicle, which then backed out of the parking spot while the woman was still behind it.
 The vehicle, a dark-colored sedan, knocked the woman to the ground and ran her over.

-The woman suffered severe injuries.
+The woman suffered severe injuries in the accident.
 Detectives were able to locate and impound the vehicle, but they are not sure who was driving it at the time, as the woman who owns the car did not provide them with any information.

 Anyone who witnessed the scene, or who might know who was responsible, is encouraged to call the Seattle Police Department at 206-233-5000.